c-blake/cligen/README.md

 import cligen, strutils   # generate a CLI for Nim stdlib's editDistance dispatch(editDistance, echoResult=true)
 ```
+If the result _cannot_ be converted to an int, `cligen` will echo results if
+possible automatically (unless you tell it not to by passing `noAutoEcho=true`).

+If _neither_ echo, nor conversion of ints to exit codes does the trick or if you
+do not want the program to exit immediately then you probably need to call
+`dispatchGen` and then call `dispatchFoo` yourself instead of relying on the
+`dispatch` macro to do both.
+Return _types and values_ of generated dispatchers
+match that of the wrap-ee, but first parameter is a `seq[string]`, just like a
+command line (and a few other knobs to assist in more complex call settings,
+like indented help).
+The dispatcher raises three exception types `HelpOnly`,
+`VersionOnly`, and `ParseError` -- hopefully self-explanatory.
+You may also
+need to call `dispatchFoo` yourself if you want to merge parameters from other
+sources like a `$HOME/.cmdrc` and/or `$CMD` or if you want to call dispatchers
+more than once or on more than one set of `seq[string]` arguments.

 If you want to expose two or more procs into a command with subcommands a la
 `git` or `nimble`, just use `dispatchMulti` in, say, a `cmd.nim` file.
 Each []